 - Goals are well-defined are well-understood

-- Simple, consistent tools help support capability for delivery
+- Simple, consistent tools help support the capability for delivery

-- Hoshin Kanri invests power in data, not departments
+- Hoshin Kanri invests power in data, not in departments

 Let's take a look at these in more detail.

-There is a conscious decision by management team not just to focus on the key Breakthrough Objectives, but also to agree to put on hold what is not contributing to those objectives.
+There is a conscious decision by the management team not just to focus on the key breakthrough goals but also to agree to put what is not contributing to those objectives on hold.

-Resources and energy that is often otherwise diverted into pet projects is redirected into common goals.
+Resources and energy often diverted into pet projects are redirected into common goals.

 The proof: